ayeejoeey/Bike-Share-Membership-Analysis/README.md

 ## Analysis & Methodoligies

-The following visualizations are static and can be further evaluated in Tableau [here](
+The following visualizations are static and can be further evaluated in Tableau [here](https://public.tableau.com/authoring/Rideshare-Analysis_V2/Dashboard1#1)!